Demi-urge/menace_sandbox/docs/foresight_tracker.md

 # ForesightTracker

-`ForesightTracker` maintains a rolling window of cycle metrics for each workflow and derives basic trend curves.
+`ForesightTracker` maintains a rolling window of ``N`` cycle metrics for each workflow and derives basic trend curves.
 It acts as a light‑weight temporal forecaster that lets the sandbox spot deteriorating behaviour early.

 ## Required metrics